E-Home Household Service Holdi - GuruFocus.com

-FUZHOU, China, Aug.
-09, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced the Company’s subsidiary Fujian Happiness Yijia Family Service Co., Ltd. (“Happiness Yijia”) has been named high-quality household services brand in Fuzhou city.
+Fuzhou, Aug.
+10, 2022 (GLOBE NEWSWIRE) -- E-Home Household Service Holdings Limited ( EJH) (the “Company” or “E-Home”), a provider of integrated household services in China, today announced that it has begun to receive updates on the potential benefits of specific traditional Chinese medicine (TCM) herbs from its recently launched provisional study into feasible treatment applications of TCM for Monkeypox.

-E-Home’s subsidiary Fuzhou Gulou Jiajiale Family Service Co., Ltd. (“Jiajiale”) has also been elected as one of the new governing board members on Fuzhou Household Services Association, showing recognition of Jiajiale’s dedicated work and industry reputation by Fuzhou Municipal Bureau of Commerce.
+The company announced last month that it had begun a provisional investigation via its majority owned Zhongrun (Fujian) Pharmaceutical Co., Ltd. (“Zhongrun”), a leading medicine and personal care products operator in China.
+Since the initial announcement, Zhongrun has supplied leading hospitals, TCM study institutions and TCM pharmaceuticals companies various ranges of TCM herbs for the Monkeypox programs.
+Now, the company has begun to receive reports on the relative performance of specific TCM herbs in relation to the management and cessation of Monkeypox related symptoms.
+As such, Zhongrun will begin to selectively ramp up supply of the more beneficial TCM herbs to better foster more in-depth research in the search for a holistic and effective response to the rapidly spreading virus.

-The honors were awarded at the third Fuzhou Household Services Association conference with nearly 100 household services enterprises attending.
-The event was co organized by Fuzhou Municipal Bureau of Commerce, which aims to promote high-quality development of household services industry and improve on standardized management of household services providers and other favorable policies for the healthy growth of the industry.
+Mr. Wenshan Xie, Chairman and CEO of E-Home, commented: “By leveraging our relationship with Zhongrun, in conjunction with leading health professionals and organizations, we have been able to make rapid progress in creating a comprehensive response to the monkeypox virus.
+Preliminary results have shown that certain TCM treatments have a more robust effect on the symptoms shared by monkeypox infections, such as fever, headaches and exhaustion.
+With this data in mind, we are keen to make further revisions in our study to bring meaningful results and comprehensive treatment options to the public in the near future.”

 About E-Home Household Service Holdings Limited